Finished Goods Strategy

 Assessing the Situation

 DPA’s Kaizen leader worked with a team of six company employees to map the process from order to production start.
-Because the company doesn’t commit to a final delivery date until the customer inspects the first produced piece, the process was expanded to include first-piece inspection.
+Because the company doesn’t commit to a final delivery date until the customer inspects the first produced piece, the process was expanded to include the first-piece inspection.

 Defining the Real Goal